Smithsonian/CCN-Data-Library/data/Krauss_2018/README.md

 Object | Status | Notes
 ------------- | ------------- | -------------
 depthseries table | done, but could compare more against Jones 2017 |
+core-level table | needs review |
+site-level table | needs review|
-Material and Methods Metadata | in progress |
+Material and Methods Metadata | needs review | species table | not sure if we want? | impact table | in progress | biomass table | not sure if we want? |
 Study Information table | not started |
 Keywords table | not started |
 Author table | not started |
 funding sources table | not started |
-site-level table | in progress |
-core-level table | in progress |
-species table | NA |
-impact table | in progress |
-biomass table | not sure if we want? |
 define study-specific attributes | not started |
 define study-specific values or codes | not started |
 user defined attributes | not started |